 - Check out the smaller pool complex that’s through the courtyard of the Corte Riga restaurant.
 It doesn’t have any slides but it’s much quieter and less overwhelming than the bigger ones in the centre of the park.
 We had some of our most enjoyable pool days there.

-- If you fancy a quiet aperol spritz in the afternoon, grab a table near the entrance of the Corte Riga (our favourite of the on-site restaurants) directly opposite one of the playgrounds, sit back, sip and watch them play.
-This also works at the first beach bar on the right when you exit on to the lake, where there’s trampolining available.
+- If you fancy a peaceful aperol spritz in the afternoon, grab a table near the entrance of the Corte Riga (our favourite of the on-site restaurants) directly opposite one of the playgrounds, sit back, sip and watch them play.
+This tactic also works at the first beach bar on the right when you exit on to the lake, where there’s trampolining available.
 Winning.

-- Kids eat free in the Vecchio Mullino Beach restaurant, a really gorgeous hidden gem situated a five-ten minute walk from the campsite.
+- Kids ate free in the Vecchio Mullino Beach restaurant, a really gorgeous hidden gem situated a five-ten minute walk from the campsite.
 (Take a left when you exit the site onto the lake.)

 - Ask in reception for a list of market days in the neighbouring towns, to help plan your day trips.

 - If you haven’t brought your own, rent bikes.
 The pathway along the lake is perfect for cycling.
+Check out the bike rental place across the road from the main gates.
+It could work out a little cheaper than renting bikes on site.

 - If you’re considering a campsite holiday but you’re not sure where to start, check out these tips for booking a European campsite holiday.